laravel/docs/billing.md

     $user->invoiceFor('One Time Fee', 500);

-THe invoice will be charged immediately against the user's credit card.
+The invoice will be charged immediately against the user's credit card.
 The `invoiceFor` method also accepts an array as its third argument, allowing you to pass any options you wish to the underlying Stripe invoice item creation:

     $user->invoiceFor('One Time Fee', 500, [
         'discountable' => false,